Parizaad: Casting

 Ahmed Ali Akbar was chosen to portray the titular role of Parizaad.
 Akbar was not the first choice to portray the character.
 Likewise, the role of Naheed played by Ushna Shah was previously offered to Neelam Muneer who rejected it.
 The role of Inspector Badar Munir was earlier offered to Nimra Bucha, but after her rejection the role was played by Nadia Afgan, who termed it as the "most enjoyable performance" of her career.

 Principal photography

 The filming was mostly done in real locations of Karachi, Rawalpindi and Islamabad.
-The Parizaad College is Govt Gordon Graduate College Rawalpindi, Parizaad's House is Located in Railway Colony Transit Camp Chowk Near Dhoke Ratta in Rawalpindi and The university from Lubna's track in episodes 7-9 is the Capital University of Science & Technology, Islamabad.
-The mansion of Behroze Kareem which was shown from episode 10 onwards is Located in Gulberg Greens Islamabad, was visited by fans, had an online tour available and after the show ended was on sale.
-The last spell of the show was filmed in Salkhala, Neelum Valley.
+The Parizaad's College is Govt Gordon Graduate College Rawalpindi, Parizaad's House is located in Railway Colony Transit Camp Chowk Near Dhoke Ratta in Rawalpindi and the university scenes from Lubna's track in episodes 7-9 were filmed the Capital University of Science & Technology, Islamabad.
+The mansion of Behroze Kareem which was shown from episode 10 onwards is located in Gulberg Greens Islamabad, was visited by fans, had an online tour available and after the show ended was on sale.
+Urwa Hocane and Nauman Ijaz took part in the filming in May 2021.
+The last spell of the series was filmed in Salkhala, Neelum Valley.